juvicat/Genomic-data-processing-and-phylogenetic-inferences/README.md

 python3 AMAS.py summary -f fasta -d dna -i *.fasta -o SummaryStats.csv
 ```

-## Phylogenetic Inference using the Coalescent Method
+## Phylogenetic inference using the coalescent method

 To construct a species tree using the coalescent method, first gather all the gene trees into a single file (`all_gene.trees`):
 ```